mjs/imapclient/HACKING.rst

      python setup.py test

 from the root of the package source.
-This will install any dependencies required by the tests if they aren't already installed.
+This will install the Mock package (locally) if it isn't already installed as it is required for many of the tests.

 Where unittest2 is included in the standard library (eg. Python 2.7 and 3.2) you can also run all unit tests like this (from the root